yongbinfeng/Pileup_GNN/README.md

 # Pileup_GNN
+This repository is the implementation in PyTorch for the paper "".

 **Datasets**: The raw datasets are stored in the `/datasets` folder with the `prepare_dataset.py` to generate graph for each event.
 - Fast simulation datasets are the dataset from Pileup mitigation at the Large Hadron Collider